 This covers operations, commercial bidding, media and PR activities.
 He was on the staff of The Railway Magazine for 5 years in which time it won 'magazine of the year' and became, and still is, the largest selling railway title in Britain.
-He enjoyed the title of Chief Correspondent for around a decade and still is an occaisional contributor.
+He enjoyed the title of Chief Correspondent for around a decade and still is a contributor.

-He edited rail.co.uk for five years and during this media career (including working on the picture desk at IPC), which now spans 14 years has had litererally thousands of images published in print and on-line.
+He edited rail.co.uk for five years and during this media career (including working the picture desk at IPC), which spans over 15 years has had litererally thousands of images published both in print and on-line plus numerous articles.

 Half a century of photography!
 Phil Marsh has been taking photographs since 1965 - mainly of railways but also of wildlife, landscapes and the coast.